Family-Based Recovery ensures that children develop optimally in drug-free, safe and stable homes with their parent(s).

 Family-Based Recovery is available through referral from Connecticut Department of Children and Families (DCF).

-Parents who have reported substance use within the last 30 days, who have children ages 0-36 months living at home and reside in the DCF Manchester region (which includes 26 towns) are eligible for the program.
+Parents who have reported substance use within the last 30 days, who have children ages 0-36 months living at home and reside in the DCF Manchester region or DCF Hartford region are eligible for the program.

 No one will be denied access to services due to inability to pay.
 There is a discounted/sliding fee schedule for this program.